emtee40/adebar-wiki/Configuration.md

 ## Where does *Adebar* check for configuration files?
 When running, *Adebar* first sets up „default values“, and then checks for an existing config file:

-* if `config/` is a directory, and contains a file with the same name as specified by the first command-line parameter, this is used.
+* if `$HOME/.config/adebar` exists, is a directory, and contains a file with the same name as specified by the first command-line parameter, this is used.
 This allows for device-specific config files if you have more than one device.
+* else, if `config/` is a directory and contains a file with the same name as specified by the first command-line parameter, this is used.
 * otherwise, if `config/` is a directory, and contains a file named `default`, this will be used.
 You might want to have that for e.g.
   "guest devices" or as a default for possible „new ones“